 What’s Bush Heritage doing?

-We're working with the Martu people to help develop the Birriliburu Indigenous Protected Area conservation and land management program in remote Western Australia.
-This is a partnership with Traditional Owners – the Martu people – and Central Desert Land and Community.
+We're working with the Martu people on conservation programs in the Birriliburu Indigenous Protected Area in remote Western Australia.
+This is a partnership with Traditional Owners and Central Desert Land and Community.

 The Birriliburu Indigenous Protected Area occupies 6.6 million hectares of Native Title-determined land in the Little Sandy and Gibson Desert.
 Our ecologist is working with the Birriliburu Rangers to monitor Bilby populations.